SSL_CTX_set_options, SSL_set_options, SSL_CTX_clear_options,

 The behaviour of the SSL library can be changed by setting several options.

-The options are coded as bitmasks and can be combined by a logical or
+The options are coded as bitmasks and can be combined by a bitwise or

 affect the (external) protocol behaviour of the SSL library.
 The (internal)